rethinkdb/horizon/client/README.md

 // );
 ```

-From here you can start to interact with RethinkDB collections through the Fusion Client collection object.
+From here you can start to interact with RethinkDB collections through the Fusion collection.

-Note: If you have `--dev` mode enabled on the Fusion Server, you do not have to worry about either collection creation or index creation.
+**Note:**  Having `--dev` mode enabled on the Fusion Server creates collections and indexes automatically.

 ```javascript
 const chat = fusion("messages");
 ```

-Now, `chat` is a Fusion collection and you can interact with it with a subset of the ReQL commands you love from RethinkDB.
+Now, `chat` is a Fusion collection of documents.
+You can perform a variety of operations on this collection to filter them down to the ones you need.

-All the following methods return a Promise that you can chain `.then(...)` and `.catch(...)` to supply functions to listen for either success or error results from the server.

 ```javascript